DEVxDAO-TR/course-presentations/README.md

 	- thread w/ atomic
 	- thread w/ channel
 #### Homeworks:
-1. Calculate nth prime number with 5 threads.
+1. Calculate nth prime number with threads.
+	- Find every given prime number on an array `&[u32]` with spawning a thread for each of it, and send the result with `std::sync::mpsc::Sender`.
 ## Week - 6:
 1. Introduction to asynchronous programming:
 	- `async-std`. `async`, `Future`